Beware Of Traps When Selling Your Home

 - Can I afford the repayments, insurance and rates?

-- What are the ongoing maintenance costs for the property to be purchased?
+- What are the ongoing maintenance costs for purchasing the property?

 - What may impact the property’s future value?

 Avoiding the traps of selling and buying a property takes more than a quick decision.
 You will need local market knowledge, a keen interest in the condition of your home and how to improve its value.
 The same applies to the property you wish to purchase.

 A tick list of the property’s condition and the maintenance or replacement costs in the short, medium and long term.

 Plan to stick to your goals, and don’t let emotion trap you into selling less than your home is worth or buying a property that’s not worth it.